jmgilman/ChocolateyPackageCreator/examples/README.md

 # Summary
-This directory contains two examples of how to use the Chocolatey Package Creator module to dynamically create Chocolatey packages.
-The first example, entitled `cpc`, downloads the latest commit from the master branch of this repository and packages it into a Chocolatey Powershell extension.
-The second example, entitled `chrome-enterprise`, downloads the 64-bit version of Google Chrome and packages it into a Chocolatey package.
+This directory contains examples of how to use the Chocolatey Package Creator module to dynamically create Chocolatey packages.

+* `chrome-enterprise`: Packages 64-bit Google Chrome browser
+* `eps`: Packages the Powershell EPS module as a Chocolatey extension.
+This is used as a dependency in the `sql-express-adv` package.
+* `sql-express-adv`: Packages Microsoft SQL Server 2019 (advanced)

 # Architecture